By Dennis Hartley

 That may sound like dime store profundity, but if you apply the same observation to acting, it gains depth.
 After all, the best actors are…nothing; a blank canvas.
 But give them a character (shapes and colors) and some proper lighting (a sunbeam), and they will give back something that becomes part of us, and does us good: a reflection of our own shared humanity.
 Nature that looks like nature.

-Consider Julilette Binoche, an actress of such subtlety and depth that she could infuse a cold reading of McDonald’s $1 $2 $3 menu with the existential ennui of Shakespeare’s Sonnet 123.
+Consider Julilette Binoche, an actor of such subtlety and depth that she could infuse a cold reading of McDonald’s $1 $2 $3 menu with the existential ennui of Shakespeare’s Sonnet 123.
 Binoche is not required to recite any sonnets in this film (co-written by the director and Christine Angot), but her character does speak copiously about love; love in all its guises: erotic, affectionate, familiar, playful, obsessive, enduring, self, and selfless.

 She also makes a lot of love (I don’t judge.
 I merely observe and report).
 Her character, a Parisian painter named Isabelle, is a divorcee on the rebound.
 She’s looking for love in all the usual places, yet not settling for any one suitor.
 She’s pretty sure she knows what she wants, but she’s not 100% sure she really needs it (or has at least been around the block enough times to remain wary).
 That said, an inordinate number of her lovers happen to be married; and we know that scenario frequently ends in tears.
 So-what gives?